REDDRAGONDDRIAG/To-Do-APP/README.md

 # POLISH VERSION
-projekt aplikacji to do robiony w 3 osobowej grupie
+projekt aplikacji "to do" robiony w 3 osobowej grupie